-I placed the above order, reference number 002993, on January 15th.
-There seems to be a problem with this order.
-The printers we received are not the ones we wanted.
-I was told you had enough stock of the brand that we asked for, hence the reason I placed the order.
-Also, I was assured the items would be dispatched by January 18th, yet we still didn't receive the cartridges.
-It seems my specifications were overlooked, either that, or you are not serious about your business.
+I placed the above order, reference number 002993, on January 15th, but there seems to be some problems with this order.
+The printers are not the ones we wanted.
+I was told you had enough stock of that brand that's why I took it.
+Also, I was assured that all items would be dispatched by January 18th but we didn't receive the cartridges yet.
+It seems that you have overlooked on this or it appears that you are not serious with your business.
+If this negligence is still not fixed until next week I have to cancel my order.

-Regarding this negligence, I ask it be corrected by next week, otherwise I will have to cancel my order.
+Sincerely,

-Sincerely, Brenda Whiteman
+Brenda Whiteman

-- What items did the customer order? - 2.
+- 1. What items did the customer order? - 2.
 Which item was not received? - 3.
 What will the client do if the problem is not fixed? - 4.
-What would you do if you were the client?
+What will you do if you were the client?